 Available on Netflix

 “The Hunger Games: The Ballad of Songbirds and Snakes” is the long awaited prequel to the “Hunger Games” quartet that took the 2010’s by storm.
-“The Ballad of Songbirds and Snakes” tells the story of President Corionlanus Snow (Tom Blythe), the inhumane mutt from the original films, as a teenager in Panem’s Capitol.
+“The Ballad of Songbirds and Snakes” tells the story of President Coriolanus Snow (Tom Blythe), the inhumane mutt from the original films, as a teenager in Panem’s Capitol.
 It is his senior year at the Academy and the 10th anniversary of the Hunger Games … but there’s a problem.
 The citizens of the Capitol have grown bored of the Games; the only solution is to provide each tribute with a mentor from the Academy to help them shine for the audience.
 Coriolanus is assigned to none other than the female tribute from District 12, Lucy Gray Baird (Rachel Zegler).
 The prequel offers fans a look into the retro-futurism of the Capitol and District 12 as well as what the Games were like before Katniss Everdeen (Jennifer Lawrence) and Peeta Mellark’s (Josh Hutcherson) victory.
-The book by Suzanne Collins of the same may have a few different characters, more gruesome imagery and a longer timeline of Lucy Gray and Coriolanus’ relationship, but Francis Lawrence adapts the book to the screen in an unimaginable way.
+The book by Suzanne Collins of the same name has a few different characters, more gruesome imagery and a longer timeline of Lucy Gray and Coriolanus’ relationship, but Francis Lawrence adapts the book to the screen in an unimaginable way.
 Whether you are a bookworm or an avid filmaholic, this 2023 villain origin story will not fail to blow you away.

 Available on Apple TV